-If you are involved in organising any events in Greetham to which the public are invited, we would like you to attend this meeting to help us Greetham Valley Hotel, Golf & Conference Centre create an event calendar for the year.
+If you are involved in organising any events in Greetham to which the public are invited, we would like you to attend this meeting to help us create an event calendar for the year.
 Refreshments as above.
-7.30 pm to 8.15pm 29th January 2015

 Greetham Website Group AGM